Walled Garden Advertising: 4 Ways Publishers are Building Their Own

 Increasingly scarce consumer data could result in price increases as well.

-Publishers are therefore seeking to expand their addressable audiences through legit registration strategies.
+Therefore, publishers seek to expand their addressable audiences through legit registration strategies.

 Media agencies also see this as a gold mine in tapping into the publisher-backed walled gardens.

-In terms of improving the yield for every impression, competition on the demand side directly benefits publishers.
+Regarding improving the yield for every impression, competition on the demand side directly benefits publishers.

-Prior to header bidding, Google handed the ad exchange (Google AdX) a “last-look” advantage.
+Before header bidding, Google handed the ad exchange (Google AdX) a “last-look” advantage.

 After header bidding was already mainstream, Google revoked AdX’s “last-look” advantage.